sebcoetzee/sebastiancoetzee.com/_posts/2022-12-11-configuration-languages-a-balance-of-constraints.md

 At this point it might be useful to check back with the ideal attributes we defined for our configuration management tooling:

 **Easy to understand**: I'm biased, but I think the DSL is relatively easy to understand and use.
-There are only a handful of concepts, the rules are clearly defined, and it's unlikely that engineers with implement config using the DSL in such a way that it would be difficult to read and follow.
+There are only a handful of concepts, the rules are clearly defined, and it's unlikely that engineers will write unmaintanable config in such a simple DSL.

 **Expressive**: This DSL is not as expressive as a general-purpose programming language, but it still leaves a decent amount of the design decisions of how to structure the config up to the engineer.
-Variables definitions can be referenced from other variable definitions, namespaces can be imported into other namespaces, and the developer has access to the Jinja templating engine which is basically a subset of Python.
+Variable definitions can be referenced from other variable definitions, namespaces can be imported into other namespaces, and the developer has access to the Jinja templating engine which implements a subset of Python.

-**Constrained**: The DSL tries to find that happy medium between the extremes of having no rules (general-purpose language with no framework) and having an extremely rigid structure that would need development effort to support new types of configuration.
+**Constrained**: The DSL tries to be the happy medium between the extremes of a general-purpose language with no framework and the other extreme of a rigid structure that needs development effort at the framework-layer to support new types of configuration.
 The constraints that are enforced help reduce complexity and reduces the chances of config becoming unmaintainable.

 **Statically checked**: The static parts of the config are evaluated at config generation time.
 This provides a safety net to engineers that allows them to find issues like syntax errors, references to undefined variables, runtime variables referenced from a static context, circular dependencies, and invalid YAML before they even merge their PRs.